-- 13. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding the vegetation management plan as proposed by EERA staff. - 14.
-It is reasonable to amend the Sample Site Permit to include the special permit condition regarding the agricultural impact mitigation plan as proposed by EERA staff. - 15.
-It is reasonable to amend the Sample Site Permit to include the special permit condition regarding the independent monitor as proposed by EERA staff and as modified by Hayward Solar. - 16.
-It is reasonable to amend the Sample Site Permit to include the special permit condition regarding noise coordination as proposed by EERA staff. - 17.
-It is reasonable to amend the Sample Site Permit to include the special permit condition regarding snowmobile trails as proposed by EERA staff. - 18.
-It is reasonable to amend the Sample Site Permit to include the special permit condition regarding lighting at the Project substation and O&M building as proposed by MDNR and as modified by Hayward Solar. - 19.
-It is reasonable to amend the Sample Site Permit to include the special permit condition regarding wild-life friendly erosion control as proposed by MDNR. - 20.
-The record in this proceeding demonstrates that Hayward Solar has satisfied the criteria for a Site Permit as set forth in Minn.
+9. The Commission has the authority under Minn.
+Stat. § 216E.03 to place conditions in a LEPGP site permit.

+10. The Sample Site Permit contains a number of important mitigation measures and other reasonable conditions.

+11. It is reasonable to amend the Sample Site Permit to include the changes to Section 4.3.8 of the Sample Site Permit as proposed by EERA staff.

+12. It is reasonable to amend the Sample Site Permit to include the changes to Section 9.1 of the Sample Site Permit as proposed by EERA, with consultation with the Applicant.

+13. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding the vegetation management plan as proposed by EERA.

+14. It is reasonable to amend the Sample Site Permit to include the special permit condition requiring development of an AIMP as proposed by EERA.

+15. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding the agricultural impact mitigation plan as proposed by EERA.

+16. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding the independent monitor as proposed by EERA, with consultation with the Applicant.

+17. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding noise coordination as proposed by EERA.

+18. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding snowmobile trails as proposed by EERA.

+19. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding lighting at the Project substation and O&M building as proposed by DNR, with consultation with Applicant.

+20. It is reasonable to amend the Sample Site Permit to include the special permit condition regarding wildlife-friendly erosion control as proposed by DNR.

+21. The record in this proceeding demonstrates that Hayward Solar has satisfied the criteria for a Site Permit as set forth in Minn.
 Stat. § 216E.03 and Minn.
 R. Ch.
-7850 and all other applicable legal requirements. - 21.
-The Project, with the permit conditions discussed above, satisfies the site permit criteria for an LEPGP in Minn.
-Stat. § 216E.03 and meets all other applicable legal requirements. - 22.
-The Project, with the permit conditions discussed above, does not present a potential for significant adverse environmental effects pursuant to the Minnesota Environmental Rights Act and/or the Minnesota Environmental Policy Act. - 23.
-Any of the foregoing Conclusions of Law which are more properly designated Findings of Fact are hereby adopted as such.
+7850 and all other applicable legal requirements.

+22. The Project, with the permit conditions discussed above, satisfies the site permit criteria for an LEPGP in Minn.
+Stat. § 216E.03 and meets all other applicable legal requirements.

+23. The Project, with the permit conditions discussed above, does not present a potential for significant adverse environmental effects pursuant to the Minnesota Environmental Rights Act and/or the Minnesota Environmental Policy Act.

-RECOMMENDATIONS
+24. Any of the foregoing conclusions of law which are more properly designated findings of fact are hereby adopted as such.

+RECOMMENDATION

-Based upon these Conclusions, the ALJ recommends that the Commission issue a Site Permit to Hayward Solar LLC, to construct and operate the up to 150 MW Hayward Solar Project in Freeborn County, and that the permit include the sample site permit conditions amended as set forth in paragraphs 10 through 18 of the Conclusions above.
+Based upon these Conclusions, the Judge recommends that the Commission issue a Site Permit to Hayward Solar LLC, to construct and operate the up to 150 MW Hayward Solar Project in Freeborn County, and that the permit include the sample site permit conditions amended as set forth in paragraphs 11 through 20 of the conclusions above.